MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-oss-db-to-azure.md

 #### Step 4: Migration planning

-Due to the large number of databases, Contoso setup a project management office (pmo) to keep track of every database migration instance.
+Due to the large number of databases, Contoso setup a project management office (PMO) to keep track of every database migration instance.
 [Accountability and responsibilities](https://docs.microsoft.com/azure/cloud-adoption-framework/migrate/migration-considerations/assess/) were assigned to each business and application team.

 Contoso also performed a [workload readiness review](https://docs.microsoft.com/azure/cloud-adoption-framework/migrate/migration-considerations/assess/evaluate).
 This review examined the infrastructure, database and network components.